OneYellowLemon/MyActivityPlanner/README.md

 **When**: The user clicks the edit button on an existing activity

-**Then**: The existing name, date and time, and description of the activity are loaded into the edit fields
+**Then**: The existing name, date, location, and description of the activity are loaded into the edit fields

 ---